mrseanryan/csfy/README.md

   quantize  Quantize an existing ONNX model to reduce size and inference time
             whilst mostly preserving accuracy.
 The quantization level can one
             of: ['q_8', 'q_u8', 'q_f8', 'q_16', 'q_u16'].
+  serve     Serve model via a REST API that can accept requests to predict a
+            label for given text.
   train     Trains a model to classify text, predicting a label.
 ```